ibm-bluemix-mobile-services/bmd-content-five/tile.md

 # Code Starter - Watson Language

 Choose the Watson Language Code Starter to create your project.
-You can use the SpeechToText and LanguageTranslation Watson Language services to translate text into different languages.
+You can use Watson Language services to translate text into different languages and speak the translated text.